 Flan – Personally not one of my favorites but it is a dish you spot everywhere you go in Spain.
-It’s essentially a crème caramel made from condensed milk, evaporated milk, egg yolks and vanilla.
-Flans can be made as small or large as you desire meaning storage is not compromised in your picnic basket.
+It’s essentially a crème caramel made from condensed milk, evaporated milk, egg yolks, and vanilla.
+Flans can be as small or large as you desire meaning storage is not an issue in your picnic basket.

 Churros – Mostly eaten for breakfast in a similar fashion to the French eating pain au chocolats, Churros are better off served as a dessert in my eyes.
 Deep fried choux pastry sprinkled with lashings of sugar and dipped in melted chocolate is the only way these should be attempted.

 Sangria – Whilst feasting on the above veritable banquet, you are no doubt going to need some refreshments.
 And excuse me for being slightly stereotypical but the only Spanish drink for me is sangria.
 Everyone has their own take on Sangria.
 But I’m here to let you know there are only TWO secret ingredients you all need to be aware of.
 Trust me, I worked bars in Spain for a number of years!
 Along with your red wine, chopped fruit, soda etc please make sure to add some Tio Pepe sherry.
 The most important ingredient, however, is banana liqueur.
 Experiment with measurements to get it right for you but honestly, with these two ingredients, you will not go wrong!!

 British PicnicAll the classic recipes that are enjoyed throughout the UK, including these very tasty eggs.